atomist/atomist-sdm/README.md

 This SDM is able to deploy to your Kubernetes cluster, using [k8-automation](https://github.com/atomist/k8-automation), which you must run in your cluster.
 See the [Atomist Kubernetes documentation][atomist-kube] for information on how to set this up.

-[atomist-kube]: https://docs.atomist.com/user/kubernetes/ (Atomist Kubernetes Documentation)
+[atomist-kube]: https://docs.atomist.com/user/kubernetes/ "Atomist Kubernetes Documentation"

 ## Support